Part VI

 Ethical navigation requires us to act from our center to:

-- Act with compassionate detachment: Acknowledge that the pattern likely comes from a place of old wounding, but refuse to let that wound dictate the safety and integrity of the present moment.
+• Act with compassionate detachment: Acknowledge that the pattern may reflect wiring, overwhelm, or old wounding, but refuse to let it dictate the safety and integrity of the present moment.
 This detachment is a quality of grounded presence.

 Steady Follow-Through: Leadership must have the courage to firmly and compassionately remove individuals who repeatedly violate boundaries or refuse accountability.
 Protecting the collective container is paramount.
 Avoiding action when boundaries are repeatedly violated becomes an ethical failure.